 Completed seismic survey

 Vibroseis trucks generate energy in the ground by lowering a plate and vibrating, while the vehicle is stationary.
-A support vehicle is also shown.
+A support vehicle and back-up vibroseis truck are also shown.

 Drilling for groundwater

-The NSW Government is carrying out drilling in the Bancannia Trough, around 65 km northwest of Broken Hill to look for deep groundwater resources.
+The NSW Government is carrying out drilling in the Bancannia Trough, around 100 km northwest of Broken Hill, to look for deep groundwater resources.

-The program will commence later in 2023 when up to five drillholes will be drilled to depths of 200 – 500 metres, taking approximately 2-3 months to complete, weather permitting.
+The program will commence in 2024, when up to 5 drillholes will be drilled to depths of 200–400 metres, taking approximately 2–3 months to complete, weather permitting.